 Many of us through difficult births or trauma later in life (stored in the amygdala) have damaged oxytocin systems.
-If you suspect this is true, nasal oxytocin may be beneficial to reinitialize your oxytocin system.
-If you are interested, we offer this an oxytocin product called Satori at our sister site www.remedylink.com.
+If you suspect this is true, supplemental oxytocin may be beneficial to re-initialize your oxytocin system.
+If you are interested, feel free to contact us at www.remedylink.com